How exactly do you say sugar in Italian?

 Tom sweetened his tea with honey.

-When it comes to cakes and powdered sugar, you have to use the expression cospargere di zucchero, meaning to sprinkle with sugar.
+When it comes to cakes and powdered sugar, you have to use the expression cospargere di zucchero, which means to sprinkle with sugar.

 Togliere la torta dal forno e cospargerla di zucchero a velo.

-Remove the cake from the oven and sprinkle it with powdered sugar.
+Take the cake out of the oven and sprinkle it with powdered sugar.

 When you heat it up, sugar changes color.
-This kind of sugar is said zucchero caramellato and it comes from the verb caramellare, to caramelize.
+This kind of sugar is called zucchero caramellato and it comes from the verb caramellare, to caramelize.

 Fai caramellare lo zucchero in un pentolino per qualche minuto.

-Caramelize the sugar in a saucepan for a few minutes.
+Caramelize the sugar in a pan for a few minutes.

 Aiuta Lingookies con un 👍!